 Season series: This is the first of three meetings.
 The Isles and Lightning split a four-game season series in 2011-12.

 Big story: New York coach Jack Capuano was forced to miss Saturday’s 2-1 loss to New Jersey at Nassau Veterans Memorial Coliseum due to kidney stones, but is hopeful to make his season debut against the Lightning.
 If Capuano is unable to work, assistants Doug Weight and Brent Thompson will once again handle the coaching duties.

 “I’ve heard of people that have gone through kidney stones, when they talk about the pain, and the sharpness of the pain,” Capuano told the Isles’ web site.
 “Especially now that I know what it feels like, I wouldn’t wish it upon anybody.”

 Lightning: Tampa Bay opened the 2012-13 season in grand fashion Saturday night, earning a 6-3 win against the Washington Capitals at the Tampa Bay Times Forum.
-Stay-at-home defenseman Eric Brewer chipped in offensively with a pair of goals, while newcomer Anders Lindback made 27 saves in his Lightning debut.
+Stay-at-home defenseman Eric Brewer chipped in offensively with a pair of goals -- one more than he had all last season -- while newcomer Anders Lindback made 27 saves in his Lightning debut.